• Skip to primary navigation

 Drizzle over roasted vegetables for added flavor.

-Use it as a spread in a sandwich try it with this tempeh sandwich.
+Spread in a sandwich try it with this tempeh sandwich.

 boiled potato pieces tossed in a green sauce in a white bowl with basil leaves and a lemon on the side